2 Feb 2018

 7. Register workers for social security at the Social Security Office.

-8. Register for VAT with the Tax Department, Ministry of Finance (if company turnover will be higher than LAK 400 million (about US$50,000)).
+8. Register for VAT with the Tax Department, Ministry of Finance (if company annual turnover will be higher than LAK 400 million (about US$50,000)).

 The Law on Accounting (2013), effective from July 2014, permits companies to use International Financial Reporting Standards (IFRS).
 Previously only Laos Accounting Standards were applicable.